ArduPilot/ardupilot_gazebo/README.md

-# ArduPilot Ignition Gazebo plugin
+# ArduPilot Gazebo Simulator plugin
-This is ArduPilot official plugin for Ignition Gazebo.
-It replaces the old Gazebo plugin to bring support of the next gen Gazebo simulator.
+This is ArduPilot official plugin for Gazebo Simulator plugin It replaces the old Gazebo plugin to bring support of the next gen Gazebo simulator.
 It also brings support for more features :
 - more flexible data exchange between SITL and Ignition with JSON data sharing.